Reyleth/Marketplace-API/README.md

   - **Buyer to Transaction (One-to-Many)**: A user (as a buyer) can have multiple transactions, but each transaction is associated with one buyer.
 This relationship tracks the purchases made by a user.
   - **Seller to Transaction (One-to-Many)**: Similarly, a user (as a seller) can have multiple transactions, but each transaction is associated with one seller.
 This tracks the sales made by a user.
   - **Item to Transaction (One-to-Many)**: An item can be part of multiple transactions (sold multiple times), but each transaction is for one specific item.
 This helps in tracking the sales history of an item.
-  - **Listing to Transaction (One-to-One)**: Ideally, each transaction is linked to a specific listing from which an item was purchased.
+  - **Listing to Transaction (One-to-One)**: Each transaction is linked to a specific listing from which an item was purchased.
 This relationship ensures that each transaction can be traced back to the specific listing, including the sale conditions like price and quantity.

 These relationships are crucial for the database implementation as they enable efficient data organization, retrieval, and integrity.
 They allow the application to easily query related data, such as all listings by a user, all transactions for an item, or the inventory of a user, facilitating the marketplace's core functionalities.